Grate-Oracle-Lewot/GrateCrystal/README.md

 - A Pokémon being shiny now indicates perfect or near-perfect DVs
 - Tiles animate even when textboxes are open
 - Enemy trainers have maximum happiness for a powerful Return
-- Colored party menu icons, plus a few new ones
+- Colored party menu icons, plus a few new ones (and some old ones from Gen I)
-- Some songs imported from Gen I
+- Most Gen I songs used somewhere, plus a couple of demixed songs from later games
 - A fourth Pokémon stats page showing DVs and Hidden Power type
 - One more wild Pokémon slot for both grass and water
 - Surf encounter level variance of +0 to +4 applied to all wild encounters, including fishing (excluding Headbutt and Rock Smash; couldn't get those to work)